maxwellarmah01/ai-image-generator/README.md

    npm install
    ```

-3. Create a `.env` file in the `server` directory with the following content:
+3. Create a `.env` file in the root directory with the following content:

    ```plaintext
    OPENAI_API_KEY=your_openai_api_key